Vulnerability to Chronic Pain

 Don’t worry about … lots of other things

-There is a long list of dubious nonsense under the heading of "lifestyle medicine."
-We are bombard with well-intentioned wellness wisdom and marketing hype on this theme, countless wellness optimizations that are supposedly important factors in our long-term health and fitness that are actually seriously over-hyped if not completely ridiculous and even dangerous.
+There is a long list of dubious nonsense under the heading of “lifestyle medicine.”
+We are bombarded with well-intentioned wellness wisdom and marketing hype on this theme, countless wellness optimizations that are supposedly important factors in our long-term health and fitness that are actually seriously over-hyped if not completely ridiculous and even dangerous.
 A huge percentage of these are based on fear-mongering about what's bad for us.
 Pick any dozen examples, and it would probably do you more good to stop worrying about them than it would to diligently attend to all them.

 Even the most legitimate health optimizations tend to offer rapidly diminishing returns as you get beyond the basics.
 At best, they tend to be only mildly beneficial and offer poor value, unnecessary distractions with a high "opportunity cost" (you could be doing something much better).
 I think stretching is one the single best examples of this: allegedly an important part of every exercise regimen, pillar of fitness, the reality is that its benefits are basically undetectable.
 See Quite a Stretch.